Andrewtsy/ML-Library/Readme.md

 This is an ongoing Machine Learning library.
-I'm doing this more for my own educational purposes, but it has/will have simple components for neural networks, naive bayes classifiers, SVMs, etc.
+I'm doing this mostly for my own educational purposes.
+It has/will have simple components for neural networks, naive bayes classifiers, SVMs, etc.